thebarty/meteor-denormalization/README.md

 This package only makes sense when we can guarantee that data is kept consistent.

+## Rollback system

-There are scenarios when we need some kind of transaction system, especially when using ``optional: false`` within an referenceProperty.
+There are scenarios when we need some kind of transaction/rollback-system, that can rollback changes when an error occurs, p.e. in a related hook.

-## Examples
+This can easily happen when defining referenceProperty as ``optional: false`` as the following "REMOVE"- and "UPDATE"-scenario demonstrates.

 **REMOVE scenario**